lucapette/web/main/content/writing/how-to-structure-a-monorepo.md

 infrastructure-as-code project, and an API project.

 You already see some benefits of the monorepo.
-No need to jump over multiple projects, you can ship an infrastructure change with its code configuration in one commit.
+No need to jump over multiple repositories, you can already do atomic changes, soon you'll need to share some assets and you'll just add one more directory.

-The structure is as flat as it gets, after all you're working alone on this.
+The structure of the monorepo right now is as flat as it gets, after all you're working alone on this.

 Fast-forward a few months.
-Your team grew.
+Your team grew a little.
 You're now a small team.
 You project is successful, you now have an iOS app (android coming soon!) and your monorepo looks like this:

 ```sh
 ├── android